Federal SEOG Grants Eligibility & Amounts for 2020-2021

 Key next steps for students

-- Check with your college’s financial aid office to see if the Federal SEOG Grant is offered.
+- Check with your college’s financial aid office to see if they can offer the Federal SEOG Grant.

 - Complete the FAFSA by the FAFSA Deadline.
 Even if your school doesn’t offer the FSEOG Grant, the FAFSA will allow you to access other financial aid.